TANGO-Project/programming-model-and-runtime/README.md

 * **ALDE** - TANGO Programming Model and Runtime will use ALDE to submit the code for compilation and packetization.
 Also it could be intereact with ALDE to submit the application directly to a TANGO compatible device supervisor.
 * **Device Supervisor** -  The TANGO Programming Model Runtime can interact directly with SLURM which is one TANGO Device Supervisor.
 Other device supervisors will be supported by means of ALDE.
-* **Self-Adaptation Manager** - The TANGO Programming Model Runtime will interact with the Self-Adaptation Manager to optimize application execution in a TANGO compatible testbed.
+* **Self-Adaptation Manager** - The TANGO Programming Model Runtime can interact with the Self-Adaptation Manager to optimize application execution in a TANGO compatible testbed.
-* **Monitor Infrastructure** - The TANGO Programming Model Runtime will interact with TANGO Monitor Infrastructure to obtain the energy consumption metrics in order to take runtime optimization decisions.
+* **Monitor Infrastructure** - The TANGO Programming Model Runtime can interact with TANGO Monitor Infrastructure to obtain the energy consumption metrics in order to take runtime optimization decisions.